Behavior Cloned Transformers are Neurosymbolic Reasoners: Results and Discussion

 \section{Results and Discussion}

 The results of both DRRN and behavior cloning experiments across each benchmark are shown in Table~\ref{tab:results}.
+We report the average model performance across 100 games in the unseen test set.
 The DRRN achieves a low average performance of 0.20 without modules, while adding symbolic modules into the action space does not improve performance.
 In contrast, the behavior cloned T5 model has a moderate average performance of 0.72 without modules, while adding symbolic modules increases average task performance to 0.99, nearly solving each task.
 Symbolic modules also make the behavior cloned agent more efficient, reducing the average steps required to complete the tasks from 11 to 7, matching oracle agent efficiency.

 {\flushleft\textbf{Why does behavior cloning perform well?}} The baseline behavior cloned transformer achieves moderate overall performance, likely owing at least in part due to its use of gold trajectories for training.
 Large pretrained transformers contain a variety of common sense knowledge and reasoning abilities \cite{zhou2020evaluating,liu2022generated} which likely contributes to the high performance on TWC, where the model only needs to match objects with their common sense locations.
 In contrast, while transformers have some arithmetic abilities, their accuracy tends to vary with the frequency of specific tokens in the training data \cite{razeghi2022impact}, likely causing the modest performance on the Arithmetic game.
 Here, we show that instead of increasing the size of training data, transformers can be augmented with symbolic modules that perform certain kinds of reasoning with high accuracy.
 Compared to the DRRN, the presence of gold trajectories for training allows the behavior cloned transformer to efficiently learn how to capitalize on the knowledge available from those modules.